5 ways a customer interaction can improve your business

 If everyone in your support team is dedicated to improving customer satisfaction levels by learning from customer interaction, motivation will rise because there will be a decrease in the number of angry customers with which to deal.
 Morale improves and employees motivation increases when they’re not feeling like arrows are fired at them in every interaction.

 More motivation yields improved customer service, which cycles around so that everyone within the organization benefits.
 After all, a smile goes a long way to soothing the savage beast.

 5. They provide data to improve operational procedures

-When businesses are keen to learn from their customer support team, operational procedures begin to change.
+When businesses are keen to learn from customer feedback and their customer support team, operational procedures begin to change.
 All of those great practices observed from interactions with customers become codified within the company culture.
 These improved operational procedures can always be tweaked and adjusted to yield more success with customers and within the business.
 All it takes is the willingness to create and encourage adoption of new practices.